sharmalab/datacafe/README.md

 Optional.

+## Building Data Cafe

+ $ mvn clean install

 ## Executing Data Cafe

- $ mvn clean install
+You may execute Data Cafe by writing a client to it.

+Samples are provided in the datacafe-samples module.

+For example, to execute the clinical-1 sample,

- $ java -classpath lib/datacafe-server-1.0-SNAPSHOT.jar:lib/*:conf/ edu.emory.bmi.datacafe.impl.main.Initiator
+ $ java -classpath lib/datacafe-server-1.0-SNAPSHOT.jar:lib/*:conf/ main.java.edu.emory.bmi.datacafe.impl.clinical1.main.Initiator

 ## Using Data Cafe in your research